amabnl/amadeus-ws-client/README.md

 We will release a 0.1 version when we feel the library is stable enough, after which we will be following semantic versioning.

-For now, if you want the bleeding edge, point your composer.json towards dev-develop.
-If you only want what we have verified as working, go for dev-master.
+For now, if you want the bleeding edge, point your composer.json towards `dev-develop`.
+If you only want what we have verified as working, go for `dev-master`.

 # Usage